 Dr Lynette Riley is a Wiradjuri and Gamilaroi woman from Dubbo and Moree with a long career as an educator.
 Lyn is currently a Senior Lecturer in the Sydney School of Education and Social Work at the University of Sydney.
 Her doctoral research looked at conditions of academic success for Aboriginal students.
 Lyn has experience as a teacher and in Aboriginal education and administration within primary schools, high schools, TAFE, state offices and universities.
 Lyn is also a member of the National NAIDOC Committee.

 Lucy Haslam has been a leading advocate for patient access to medical cannabis since witnessing the relief her son Dan had from using cannabis when he was terminally ill.
-Lucy has been at the forefront of a movement to introduce medical cannabis in Australia and continues her work due to inadequacies of the current system.
+Lucy has been at the forefront of a movement to make medical cannabis more accessible in Australia.

 This conversation follows from earlier episodes explaining what is medical cannabis, what are the regulatory frameworks in Australia, the market forces impacting a lack of investment in clinical trials which limits the number of registered cannabis products, and developments in cannabinoid science.
 You may wish to listen to these first to contextualise this most recent discussion.